Street Address: 18745 S. Dillie Road (Google Map)

 Hours: Friday - Saturday, 1 - 5 p.m. and by appointment

-The site features the limestone Lanesfield School, a visitors center with exhibits and a museum store, and a covered picnic shelter.
-Adjacent to the site is a 79-acre prairie, owned by Kansas City Power and Light.
+This site features the limestone Lanesfield School, a visitors center with exhibits, a museum store and a covered picnic shelter.
+Adjacent to the site is a 79-acre prairie owned by KCP&L.

-Adjacent to the Lanesfield Historic Site is a short nature trail, owned by the Kansas City Power and Light Company.
-An observation tower provides a birds-eye view of the skirmish site between the Free-State Kansans and the Missouri Border Ruffians.
+Adjacent to the Lanesfield Historic Site is a short nature trail owned by the KCP&L. An observation tower provides a birds-eye view of the skirmish site between the Free-State Kansans and the Missouri Border Ruffians.